natarslan/natarslan.github.io/posts/photography/street readers/intro to project.md

 ## Information
-note type:: project-note
+note type: project-note
-context:: #social-photography
+context: #social-photography
-status:: done
+status: done
-tags: #photography #street-photography #social-project #street-readers location:: #germany
+tags: #photography #street-photography #social-project #street-readers
+location: #germany

 # street-lit: between the covers

 In a world where digital distractions dominate our lives, there is something rather powerful about seeing someone immersed in a paper book.
 The street lit photography series is about capturing these moments.
 It captures the strangers who choose to read in public spaces.